|

 somehow overcome any of those behaviors or characteristics.
 Or, conversely, no

+color that can justify same.
 Getting rid of this "Nazi word", used way too

 frequently and never to any positive effect, wouldn't get rid of people who feel